 - Shared Block Storage devices can only be created separately and used only as data disks.

-- A single Shared Block Storage device can be attached to a maximum of eight ECS instances in the same zone and region at a time.
+- A single Shared Block Storage device can be attached to a maximum of eight ECS instances in the same zone and region at the same time.

-- When attached to an ECS instance, Shared Block Storage shares the data disk quota with cloud disks, that is, up to 16 data disks can be attached to each ECS instance.
+- When attached to an ECS instance, Shared Block Storage devices share the data disk quota with disks, that is, up to 16 data disks can be attached to each ECS instance.

 - Disk space allocation conflict

-If a Shared Block Storage device is attached to multiple instances and one of these instances (for example, Instance A) writes data to a file, Instance A checks the file system and available disk space.
-After the write operation is completed, the space allocation record of Instance A is changed, but the records of other instances are not updated.
-In this case, when another instance (for example, Instance B) tries to write data to the file, this instance may allocate the disk space that has been already allocated by Instance A, resulting in a disk space allocation conflict.
+If a Shared Block Storage device is attached to multiple instances and one of these instances (for example, instance A) writes data to a file, instance A checks the file system and available disk space.
+After the write operation is complete, the space allocation record is changed in instance A, but the records in other instances are not updated.
+In this case, when another instance (for example, instance B) tries to write data to the file, this instance may allocate the disk space that has been already allocated by instance A, resulting in a disk space allocation conflict.

 - Data file inconsistency

-After an instance (for example, Instance A) reads and caches data, another process that accesses the same data will directly read the data from the cache.
-However, if a copy of the same data that is stored on another instance (for example, Instance B) is modified during this period, and Instance A does not update according to the latest data change, Instance A still reads the data from the cache.
-As a result, data inconsistency occurs.
+After an instance (for example, instance A) reads and caches data, another process that accesses the same data will directly read the data from the cache.
+However, if a copy of the same data that is stored on another instance (for example, instance B) is modified during this period, and instance A does not update according to the latest data change, instance A still reads the data from the cache.
+Data inconsistency occurs as a result.